-Making a dress for my daughter to wear on Valentine’s Day has been on my “list”.
+Making a dress for my daughter to wear on Valentine’s Day has been on my to-do list.
 I wanted it to be Valentine-ish, but not “scream” Valentine’s Day.
-That way, she could wear it any any time…
+That way, she could wear the dress anytime.
+I happened to be running a few errands near Joann’s and stopped in to check out their Valentine’s Day fabric collection.
+There wasn’t much to choose from, but I did manage to find 4 coordinating pink and brown fabrics, plus one sweet little birdie print fabric that kind of matched too.

 If you do want a fuller skirt, I will include measurements in the tutorial.
 (It would be really cute!)